Consent Preferences

 iPadOS 18.1 Bricked My Brand New iPad Pro (M4) - What's Wrong With Apple?

-Study of Apples from Nature, 1863, William Rickarby Miller (Courtesy of the National Gallery of Art, Washington)
+Study of Apples from Nature, 1863, William Rickarby Miller (Courtesy of the National Gallery of Art, Washington; Public Domain)

 People buy Apple products because they are beautiful and because they work.
 Yesterday, I bought the new iPad Pro (13-inch) with Apple's own M4 chip.
 I couldn't wait to get it out of the box and set up my new iPad.
 Unpacking Apple's thoughtfully designed, high-quality packaging was, as always, a very satisfying experience.
 Anyone who has ever bought a new Apple product knows the feeling, even the smell is special.